YuvisTechPoint/YuvisTechPoint/README.md

 ---

 ## 💼 Current Roles
+- 🌐 **AI Engineer** at **MyAiNation** -Building AI product development, work with machine learning models, and contributing to product strategy.
 - 🐰 **Fellowship** at **Keploy** - API Development & Testing
 - 🚀 **Co-Founder** at **KomProTech** - IT Consulting & AI Systems
 - 🤖 **Co-Founder** at **Walto AI** - AI-powered Agile Platform